Verifying the output of quantum optimizers with ground-state energy lower bounds

+The above method makes a substantial improvement over earlier approaches.
+Indeed, as described in Ref.~\cite{rendl2008solving}, the moment matrix used in previous SDP relaxations is missing the first row and column vector, and thus exactly the entries we need to extract our deterministic configuration.
+That is why former approaches usually resort on performing a Cholesky decomposition of the moment matrices $\Gamma_l^{\ast} = B_l^{T} B_l$ and - by interpreting each row of the resulting matrices $B_l$ as a vector $v_{l,j}$ - assigning the deterministic values to the spin variables by taking scalar products of these vectors with a randomly chosen one.
+Notice that, apart from requiring the additional computational effort of having to perform a Choleski decomposition, the above method is also hard to adapt to an SDP composed of more blocks, as the one resulting from the application of the chordal extension technique.

-To conclude, once a valid spin configuration $\vec{\sigma}$ has been extracted, we simply set the upper bound to be its corresponding energy $H( \vec{\sigma} )$.
-Surprisingly, we noticed that by following the above procedure, the exact ground states is usually recovered very soon in the branching (cfr.
-Figure \ref{fig:branch} as an example).
-It then just takes time to find a matching lower bound to verify that this is indeed the lowest achievable energy.
+To conclude, once a valid spin configuration $\vec{\sigma}^\ast$ has been extracted, we simply set the upper bound to be its corresponding energy $H( \vec{\sigma}^\ast )$.
+Surprisingly, we noticed that by following this procedure, the exact ground states is usually recovered very soon in the branching (see Fig.~1 in the main text for an example).
+It then takes additional time to find a matching lower bound to verify that this is indeed the lowest achievable energy.